Unlock new offers at our Endless Summer Event!

 What are the signs and symptoms of sensorineural hearing loss?

-Most often patients describe a sensation of diminished hearing when first getting assessed.
-Other common complaints include a plugged up feeling in their ear canal, ringing in the ears and vertigo or balance problems.
+During professional hearing assessments, most patients describe a sensation of diminished hearing.
+Other common complaints include a plugged-up feeling in their ear canal, ringing in the ears and vertigo or balance problems.

 What causes sensorineural hearing loss?